Get in Touch

 Frameworks applied: Situation–Behavior–Impact; Feedforward methodology.

-Outcome: Participants practice and refine performance conversation competence through structured role simulation.
+Outcome: Participants will practice and refine their performance conversation skills through structured role simulations.

 – Balancing psychological safety with performance standards